mboughaba/etcjs/README.md

 ```

 ## Example
-Even this is useless on itw own, here is how to set up configuration for 'development' environment:
+Even this is useless on its own, here is how to set up configuration for 'development' environment:

 ```shell
 $ NODE_ENV=%ENV% npm start ../etc ../etc/default/default